opendatastudio/docs/src/content/docs/intro/intro.md

 ---
-title: What are dataflows?
+title: What are datakits?
-description: An introduction to opendata.studio dataflows
+description: An introduction to opendata.studio datakits
 ---

-In opendata.studio, a dataflow is a structured way to organise and bundle a data analysis in a reusable and reproducible format.
+In opendata.studio, a datakit is a structured way to organise and bundle a data analysis in a reusable and reproducible format.

-A dataflow contains:
+A datakit contains:

 - The analysis algorithm and its execution environment
 - Input and output data, along with configurable options
 - Saved run states from algorithm executions
 - User interface definitions

-These elements are defined by individual components inside each dataflow:
+These elements are defined by individual components inside each datakit:

 - **resources**: Store tabular data
 - **algorithms** and **containers**: Define the algorithm code and execution